Example Gallery

 • Enstrophy tracking

-Code: See 3D Turbulence Tutorial for complete implementation
+Code: See 3D Turbulence Tutorial for a complete implementation — there is no standalone script for it under examples/.

 Visualization: Vorticity isosurfaces, energy spectra